 Like all types of roof flashing, step flashing comes in a large variety of sizes and materials.
 There are options for it to come pre bent or unbent (where you bend it yourself, such as over a piece of plywood).
-Your local roofing supply company (like an ABC Supply) will usually sell it in packs of 100, where they are either 5 by 7 inches or 8 by 8 inches.
-The bare minimum it is to make sure they’re at least 5 ¼ inch.
+Your local roofing supply company (like ABC Supply) will usually sell it in packs of 100, where they are either 5 by 7 inches or 8 by 8 inches.
+The bare minimum is to make sure they’re at least 5 ¼ inch.
 If they’re not at least 5 ¼ inch, the watertight seal between your roof and the wall will not form.
-When the flashing is over 5 ¼ inches, it’s possible for the flashing to overlap shingles just enough to create a nice watertight seal between every coarse of shingles.
+When the flashing is over 5 ¼ inches, it’s possible for the flashing to overlap shingles just enough to create a nice watertight seal between every course of shingles.

 Step Flashing Protects "Roof to Wall" Transitions

 The majority of step flashing is made out of aluminum or galvanized steel, which helps to prevent rusting and the gauges are normally going to be somewhere between .011 and .019, although Commercially it is typically going to be around .040 gauge.

 It’s crucial that step flashing be installed on all roof to wall transitions.
 This includes dormers, one story attached sections of the house (e.g. garage or additions) that are attached to a second level area and also installed around skylights and around and up chimneys, where it becomes overlapped by “counter” flashing.